skx/templer/README.md

 In the general case `templer` should rebuild only the files which are needed to be built, if you teak an include-file, or similar, it is possible you will need to explicitly force a rebuild.

+> Previously it was required that you run `templer` from the top-level of your site, this has now changed.  `templer` will walk upwards from the current working directory and attempt to find the site-root by itself.

 Plugins